|

 Moreover, the Japanese already love curry.
 Although their curry is different from the fishy curry we use for roti prata, I think they'll enjoy it too.

 And it's possible to pair prata with Japanese-style curry too!
 Actually that sounds like a nice idea for me to try.
-Smile

 Satay is possible too.
 The sight and smell of grilling meat is always attractive.

 (16-01-2022, 11:19 PM)kxingstar Wrote: Nice vid!
 The stall and food are no-frills but that's what I like to see.
 Just an honest business serving its local community.
-Like Like

 Thanks.
-Smile I thought it was a heartwarming video so I wanted to share it.
+I thought it was a heartwarming video so I wanted to share it.
 That okonomiyaki stall feels like one of those stalls that have resisted passing on inflated material costs to their customers.
 I just hope that uncle can still make enough for himself.

 Now, something quite different...vending machine cakes in Japan!